alhaol/DataScienceCourseSDU/README.md

 - Producer
 - Consumer

 The producer is already implemented as an, but the consumer should be implemented by the students.
+Both images are automatically built bu running the `run.cmd` commands (On linux/mac `cat` them, and run the commands yourself).

 ## Docker compose cheat sheet